Want to claim a tax deduction for super contributions?

 Update employee details with each employee.
 Always check employee payroll details are up to date prior to processing your final pays for the financial year.
 This will enable you to pick up any super fund details or otherwise that may have changed and need updating.

-Update employee super fund details in your SBSCH account including a change of ownership of a superannuation product.
+Update employee super fund details in your SBSCH or software account including a change of ownership of a superannuation product.
 The super fund’s ABN or USI may have been changed for your employee’s super account.
 Super funds will inform members (your employees) of any such changes, which your employee should give you.

 Post Attribution: ATO Small Business Newsroom